krABMaga/krABMaga/CONTRIBUTING.md

 The structure of the project is:

-- engine: The Rust-AB framework files are stored here, as well as data structures that can be used in simulation development.
+- engine: The krABMaga framework files are stored here, as well as data structures that can be used in simulation development.
 - utils: Contains utilities used by the framework such as the DBDashMap data structure.
-- visualization: Contains the (optional) visualization framework files that interact with Rust-AB.
+- visualization: Contains the (optional) visualization framework files that interact with krABMaga.

 # How to: Test